Europe Union

 • kick-off meeting and knowledge transfer period,

-• and finally, formal agreement and service order are developed in parallel to the abovementioned.
+• finally, formal agreements and service orders are developed parallel to the abovementioned.

-Last, but not least, we run through the process of team ramp-up or ramp-down depending on the project and product development situation, the support is conducted mostly according to the Agile approach with a dedicated delivery manager taking care of expectation and improvement management of the team and the client itself.
+Last, but not least, we run through the process of team ramp-up or ramp-down depending on the project and product development situation.
+The support is conducted mostly according to the Agile approach with a dedicated delivery manager taking care of expectations and improvement management of the team and the client.

-When the delivery model in software engineering starts?
+When does the delivery model in software engineering start?

 The process of delivering software solutions starts at the exact moment when a service seeker contacts a service provider.
-It is often forgotten that before the actual software development work starts there are several steps we have to take into account when choosing a software provider.
+It is often forgotten that before the actual software development work starts, we must consider several steps when choosing a software provider.
 Let’s call this part a Business Delivery.

-The very first step in the process is the business discovery call or calls with the output of such calls accepted by the client.
+The first step in the process is the business discovery call or calls with the output of such calls accepted by the client.
 The best way to conduct this part is by agreeing on a common ground for the project approach and setting up a timeline acceptable by both sides for the following milestones: NDA and Master Agreement, preparation of communication strategy, documenting business and software development progress and changes, business, existing systems analysis, and technology analysis, dates and formats for a formal proposal, team staffing, or project kick-off and closure dates.
-On top of that, we should remember to prepare accordingly the stakeholder roles, tech stack definition, and budget with limits depending e.g. on the time or founding plans by the investors.
+On top of that, we should remember to prepare accordingly the stakeholder roles, tech stack definition, and budget with limits depending, for example, on time or funding plans by the investors.

 Signing up framework agreement and NDA

-Agreeing on a framework agreement and a Non-Disclosure Agreement sometimes is a lengthy process itself.
-Depending on the size of organizations and their approach to legal aspects or differences in legal systems between countries (e.g. USA or Canada vs. Europe) it may take, based on our experience, between four days and take up to several weeks.
-Applying tools that foster better experience and force certain actions from the stakeholders (e.g. the most popular like DocuSign, HelloSign, or similar) can speed up this part and allow for human error correction.
+Agreeing on a framework agreement and a Non-Disclosure Agreement is sometimes lengthy.
+Depending on the size of organizations and their approach to legal aspects or differences in legal systems between countries (e.g. USA or Canada vs. Europe), it may take four days and several weeks, based on our experience.
+Applying tools that foster better experience and force certain actions from the stakeholders (e.g. the most popular like DocuSign, HelloSign, or similar) can speed up this part and allow human error correction.

 Software team communication strategy

-When creating the communication strategy, two major factors should be taken into account: defining the form of the future software team meetings and setting up communication tools that can be used and applied on both sides.
-The team meetings should be regular (e.g. daily or weekly), their length should be pre-agreed and all stakeholders should be defined e.g. for weekly meetings Product Owner, Delivery, and Business Manager and for daily meetings Product Owner and Scrum Master or Team Lead.
+When creating the communication strategy, two major factors should be considered: defining the form of the future software team meetings and setting up communication tools that can be used and applied on both sides.
+The team meetings should be regular (e.g. daily or weekly), their length should be pre-agreed, and all stakeholders should be defined e.g. for weekly meetings, Product Owner, Delivery, and Business Manager and daily meetings, Product Owner and Scrum Master or Team Lead.

-On the side of setting communication tools, it is currently not an issue to adjust to one or several globally available tools used for both communication and project management, like Slack or Discord for ad hoc communication, Zoom, Teams, or Google meet for video individual or group conversations.
-Additionally, a secure cloud/shared space for documentation should be prepared for the team members and tools for task management like Jira, Asana, Trello, TFS (or in fact any available or requested by the customer) and time and project tracking (e.g. Harvest or Primetric) or general team reporting.
+On the side of setting communication tools, it is currently not an issue to adjust to one or several globally available tools for communication and project management, like Slack or Discord for ad hoc communication, Zoom, Teams, or Google Meet for video individual or group conversations.
+Additionally, a secure cloud/shared space for documentation should be prepared for the team members and tools for task management like Jira, Asana, Trello, TFS (or, in fact, any available or requested by the customer) and time and project tracking (e.g. Harvest or Primetric) or general team reporting.

-Communication is key in any software team, but it’s especially important when you’re working with a remote team.
-When you have onshore developers, offshore developers, senior managers working with time differences, or many companies involved in the project, you need to improve processes and measure performance on a regular basis.
-One strategy that can help is to establish a communication routine between offshore team and other departments in the home country, and to stick to it.
+Communication is key in any software team, but it’s especially important when working with a remote team.
+When you have onshore developers, offshore developers, senior managers working with time differences, or many companies involved in the project, you must improve processes and measure performance regularly.
+One strategy that can help is establishing a communication routine between the offshore team and other departments in the home country and sticking to it.

 For example, you might decide to have a daily stand-up meeting at the same time each day (mind time zone differences, though!), where everyone on the team updates one another on what they’re working on and any roadblocks they’ve hit in the entire process.
-You could use offshore model software to keep in touch throughout the day, and hold periodic check-ins to make sure all offshore resources and cost savings are staying on track.
+You could use offshore model software to keep in touch throughout the day and hold periodic check-ins to ensure all offshore resources and cost savings stay on track.

 The most important thing is to be clear about what you need from your team members and what they need from you, and to be communicative when there are delays or issues so you run only efficient processes.